CesarBianchi/LRSManager/README.md

 ## Getting Started (for developers)
 All code about LRSManager are available in **/src** directory and all libraries dependency are available in pom.xml file.
-You can find a main class to run this program in **/src/br/com/lrsbackup/LRSManager/LRSManagerApplication.java** Important Notice: All codes were write using Eclipse IDE using a "Maven Project"
+You can find a main class to run this program in **/src/br/com/lrsbackup/LRSManager/LRSManagerApplication.java**

+Important Notice: This project is under development, almost done.
+So, there are some bugs yet, i'm working over it.
+All codes were write using Eclipse IDE using a "Maven Project"

 ## Getting Started (for end-users)
 To run LRSManager, look at the binary file (executable file) about LRSManager.